jiwonyangg/DMS1_Blog/posts/week7_session1-1.md

 I didn't think about being creative with making my solar system because I was having so much difficulty trying to get used to using Unity.
 Although I wanted to try out something unique, I was too focused on trying to get things to work and changing perspectives etc. that it didn't cross my mind to make a different planet (other than the existing planets in the solar system).

+Because I didn't bring my mouse to class, controlling the perspective was very difficult and I would struggle a lot with trying to move around the 3D objects as well.

 ## Work Documentation